top of page

 Dr Joel Cornelio

-Joel works on photoresponsive MOF materials.
-His project is funded by a Royal Society grant.
+Joel worked on photoresponsive MOF materials and innovative characterisation methods.
+His project was funded by a Royal Society grant.

 Joel undertook his PhD at Massey University under the supervision of Prof. Shane Telfer, and studied MOFs containing one metal and three organic components.
 He investigated a new method of generating white light and investigated photoinduced energy and electron transfer processes in his MOFs on ultrafast timescales.